Syphaar/flutter-whatsapp-project/README.md

 ## Features

-- **Chats Page:** Displays all conversations with contact name, profile picture, last message, and timestamp.
+- **Chat Page:** Displays all conversations with contact name, profile picture, last message, and timestamp.
 Tap to open a chat.
 - **Status Page:** Shows friends’ latest statuses.
-You can scroll through updates and view who has seen your status.
+You can scroll through updates and view all uploaded status.
-- **Calls Page:** Shows recent voice/video calls with call type (incoming/outgoing/missed) and timestamp.
+- **Call Page:** Shows recent voice/video calls with call type (incoming/outgoing/missed) and timestamp.
-- **Navigation:** Switch seamlessly between Chats, Status, and Calls using the botton navigation bar.
+- **Navigation:** Switch seamlessly between Chats, Status, and Calls using the bottom navigation bar.

 ## Tech Stack